RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Attachments/Attachments.md

 ### Attachment Records
 While a file is uploading, a loading icon and progress bar will appear in the component.
 Once the file has finished uploading, the file's *Title*, *Type*, and *Icon* will be displayed as an **Attachment Record**.
 The Attachments component also includes options for you to *Open*, *Download*, or *Remove* the file.

-Next, we will now closely examine the **Attachment Record** that is created when attaching a file, and the functionality it provides.
+Next, we will closely examine the **Attachment Record** that is created when attaching a file, and the functionality it provides.

 ![A screenshot demonstrating what an Attachment will look like once it is uploaded.
 The attachment has an icon, a title, and the file type or extension.
 There are also buttons to open, download to remove the attachment.](<Attachments Upload Complete.png>)